Important Announcements

 Making Payments

+Note: Mailing your payment may delay its receipt by MOHELA.
+Your payment will be credited as of the date we receive it.
+However, if your account becomes delinquent before the payment is posted, or is already delinquent, you may receive additional communications from us.
 Always include your MOHELA account number when making payments.
 Do Not Send Cash.
-All payments must be drawn in U.S. currency on U.S. financial institutions or TD Bank.
+All payments must be drawn in U.S. currency on a U.S. financial institution or TD Bank.

 Consolidate Your Loans